 In this spirit, the Admissions Committee also wants to get to know you—beyond the professional and academic achievements listed in your resume and transcript.
 You can share with us important life experiences, your likes/dislikes, hobbies, achievements, fun facts, or anything that helps us understand what makes you who you are.
 Share with us your list of “25 Random Things” about YOU.
 Please present your response in list form, numbered 1 to 25.
 Some points may be only a few words, while others may be longer.
 Your complete list should not exceed 2 pages.

-You should definitely be prepared to have fun creating this list for your Fuqua application, but before you rush to start scribbling down your 25 random things, step back and brainstorm.
+Be prepared to have fun creating this list for your Fuqua application, but before you start scribbling down your 25 random things, take some time to brainstorm.
 You cannot simply draft a list of “typical” accomplishments—remember, the school is asking for a random list, and keep in mind that your reader should learn more about you as an individual through this list.
-You need to make sure that each piece of information you provide will give the admissions committee a new window into your personality, into what really makes you tick and makes you you.
-Most important, make sure that you own all the points on your list—that your list is truly yours!
+Make sure that each piece of information you provide will give the admissions committee a new window into your personality, into what really makes you tick and makes you you.
+Most important, make sure that you own all the points on your list—that your list is truly yours.
 For example, a statement such as “I love Goodfellas and have watched it eight times” could easily apply to many applicants—therefore, it would not be truly yours.
 However, if you were to instead write, “At least once a year, my friends and I put on dark suits and don’t so much watch Goodfellas as recite it together line-for-line,” you would present an experience that is undoubtedly yours, because few other candidates would be likely to say this same thing about themselves.

 2. When asked by your family, friends, and colleagues why you want to go to Duke, what do you tell them?
 Share the reasons that are most meaningful to you.
 Your response to this essay question should be no more than 2 pages in length.
 Please respond fully and concisely using 1.5 line spacing.

-In this essay, you will have an opportunity to prove that you “fit” with Fuqua.
-To do so successfully, you will need to show that you have done your homework on the school and that you have profound academic reasons for attending, but also that you fully understand Fuqua’s cultural dynamic and your place within it.
-To gain the necessary information and experiences to be able to persuade the admissions committee on your points, you will first need to conduct some a priori research into the school.
-Avoid the temptation to simply offer a list of classes and clubs that interest you—this will not be sufficient to convince the admissions committee that you have a real grasp of why Fuqua’s MBA program is right for you.
-This essay prompt gives you a great opportunity to show that you are an informed “consumer” making a reasoned decision about your degree and career.
+In this essay, you will have an opportunity to prove your “fit” with Fuqua.
+To do so successfully, you must show that you have done your homework on the school and have profound academic reasons for targeting its MBA program, but also that you fully understand Fuqua’s cultural dynamic and your place within it.
+To gain the necessary information and experiences to be able to persuade the admissions committee on your points, you will need to conduct some firsthand research on the school.
+Avoid the temptation to simply offer a list of classes and clubs you find interesting—this will not be sufficient to convince the admissions committee that you have a real grasp of why Fuqua’s MBA program is right for you.
+Use this essay to show that you are an informed “consumer” making a reasoned decision about your degree and career.
 An excellent essay will show that you have a strong sense of self and can connect that sense directly to Fuqua’s resources, approach and community.